b2network/docs/tech_architecture/B2_DSN_AI.md

    * Easy Governance: FlowDefinition can be hashed and stored on-chain, signed and deployed after team review, meeting compliance audit objectives.

-By building with LangGraph, DSN-AI has gained highly declarative event graph orchestration capabilities; it abstracts business logic into a renderable, verifiable, and governable DAG, making cross-platform and cross-framework agent collaboration simple, intuitive, and secure.
+By building with LangGraph, AI Signal has gained highly declarative event graph orchestration capabilities; it abstracts business logic into a renderable, verifiable, and governable DAG, making cross-platform and cross-framework agent collaboration simple, intuitive, and secure.

-## LangChain Tools: Tool Encapsulation and Invocation - The "Instruction Execution Layer" of DSN-AI
+## LangChain Tools: Tool Encapsulation and Invocation - The "Instruction Execution Layer" of AI Signal

-In the technology stack of DSN-AI, LangChain Tools play the role of "capability glue": it wraps external APIs, database queries, on-chain transactions, shell scripts, and even local Python functions into a unified form of Tool, available for invocation by LLM Planner, MoE Router, or execution Agents.
+In the technology stack of AI Signal, LangChain Tools play the role of "capability glue": it wraps external APIs, database queries, on-chain transactions, shell scripts, and even local Python functions into a unified form of Tool, available for invocation by LLM Planner, MoE Router, or execution Agents.
 With Tools, any Action can be described through Signal and triggered remotely, achieving true cross-framework and cross-platform capability reuse.

 1. Tool Abstract Model